Skip to main content

 Schema

-The schema describes the structure of normalized data (e.g. tables, columns, data types, etc.) and provides instructions on how the data should be processed and loaded. dlt generates schemas from the data during the normalization process.
-User can affect this standard behavior by providing hints that change how tables, columns and other metadata is generated and how the data is loaded.
-Such hints can be passed in the code ie. to dlt.resource decorator or pipeline.run method.
-Schemas can be also exported and imported as files, which can be directly modified.
+The schema describes the structure of normalized data (e.g., tables, columns, data types, etc.) and provides instructions on how the data should be processed and loaded. dlt generates schemas from the data during the normalization process.
+Users can affect this standard behavior by providing hints that change how tables, columns, and other metadata are generated and how the data is loaded.
+Such hints can be passed in the code, i.e., to the dlt.resource decorator or pipeline.run method.
+Schemas can also be exported and imported as files, which can be directly modified.

 ๐Ÿ’ก dlt associates a schema with a source and a table schema with a resource.